nspnxnn/Sprunki-Sinner-Edition/README.md

 - Created by Harryaltered with custom-made characters and original soundtrack

 ### 🎵 Gameplay Overview
-Players can craft their musical compositions by combining various characters, each contributing unique soundscapes, beats, and vocals.
-The special "Sinner Mode" can be activated by specific character combinations (TUNNER + SIMON), unlocking a darker realm of musical possibilities.
+Sprunki Sinner Edition allows players to craft their musical compositions by combining various characters, each contributing unique soundscapes, beats, and vocals.
+The special "Sinner Mode" can be activated by specific character combinations (TUNNER + SIMON), unlocking a darker realm of musical possibilities unique to Sprunki Sinner Edition.

 ## 🎵 Sprunki Sinner Edition Landing Page